Strabane: Places of interest

 The National Trust owns a Strabane shop in which John Dunlap learnt the printing trade.
 Dunlap went on to print the United States Declaration of Independence.

 Dergalt, the ancestral home of Woodrow Wilson, 28th President of the United States, is near Strabane.
 On 8 May 2008 it was severely damaged by a fire.

 In 2014, a mural was painted in Townsend Street with the intention of showing support for the people of Palestine following Israeli military action in Gaza.

-Other
+Communications

 Strabane transmitting station is a broadcasting and telecommunications facility owned and operated by Arqiva.
 It includes a 305.5 metre (1,002 ft) high guyed steel lattice mast, which is the tallest structure in Ireland.
 The transmission antennas surmounting the structure are contained within a fibreglass cylinder.
 Constructed in 1963, it came into service on 18 February of that year.